donet-server/donet/docs/01-Introduction.md

 # 01 - Introduction to DoNet

-DoNet is a free and open-source server software, designed for powering massive multiplayer online games.
+DoNet[^1] is a free and open-source server software, designed for powering massive multiplayer online games.
 The architecture of DoNet is focused on four main
 objectives: Network **culling**, short-term & long-term data **persistence**, **security**, and **scalability**.